martgnz/es-atlas/README.md

 I highly recommend using Roger Veciana’s [d3-composite-projections](https://github.com/rveciana/d3-composite-projections) with these files.
 Using a `ConicConformalSpain` projection will ensure that the Canary Islands are painted closer to the mainland and even add a border to mark the projection zone.

 ## Generating the files
-Clone or download the repo, start a terminal and run `npm install` from the folder.
+Clone or download the repo, start a terminal and run `npm install` in the folder.
 This command will run the script and move the generated files to the `es` folder.

 If you need to make further adjustments (simplification, quantization) you can change the `prepublish` script and run `npm install` again.